-About Alcore Limited:
+About Alcore Limited

-Australian Bauxite Limited (ABx) has incorporated Alcore Limited as a wholly-owned subsidiary to fund and manage the Alcore Project, to lead to the construction of an Alcore Production Plant to produce Aluminium Fluoride (AlF3) and valuable co-products, using patent application new technology.
+Australian Bauxite Limited (ABx) has incorporated Alcore Limited as a majority-owned subsidiary to fund and manage the Alcore Project, to lead to the construction of an Alcore Production Plant to produce Aluminium Fluoride (AIF3) and valuable co-products, using patent application new technology.
 The Alcore Technology is designed to convert low grade bauxite worth \$50 per tonne into a suite of valuable products worth more than \$800 per tonne.
 Site construction works for Stage 1 of the Alcore project commenced on 1 July as planned at Alcore's pre-approved Research Centre in Berkeley Vale, Central Coast NSW.

-Stage 1 is designed to produce AIF_3 test samples for prequalified aluminium smelter customers & then produce Corethane, which is pure hydrocarbon powder refined from low-value coals and has been used to provide thermal and electrical power with low CO_2 emissions when used as a gassubstitute to fuel large gas turbine.
+Stage 1 is designed to produce $AIF_3$ test samples for prequalified aluminium smelter customers & then produce Corethane, which is pure hydrocarbon powder refined from low-value coals and has been used to provide thermal and electrical power with low $CO_2$ emissions when used as a gassubstitute to fuel large gas turbine.
 Corethane has also been used as a diesel substitute for fuel security purposes and is ideally suited for use as a sulphur-free bunker fuel.

-Directors of A ABx Officers Paul Lennon Chairman Leon Hawker COO lan Levy CEO & MD Jacob Rebek Chief Geologist Ken Boundy Director Paul Glover Ma rketing, Exploration Henry Kinstli Henry Kinstlinger Company Secretary
+Directors of ABx Officers Paul Lennon Chairman Leon Hawker COO lan Levy CEO & MD Jacob Rebek Chief Geologist Ken Boundy Director Paul Glover Marketing, Exploration Henry Kinstlinger Dr Mark Cooksey, GM Alcore Company Secretary Nathan Towns, Operations Mgnr

-Figure 19 above
+Figure 16 above